How Do You Complete Foreign Company Registration in Dubai in 2026?

 Yes.
 Many UAE free zones accept branches of foreign companies as an alternative to a mainland DED branch.
 Free zone branches offer the same 100% foreign ownership and do not require the Ministry of Economy approval process.
 However, a free zone branch can only trade within the free zone or internationally.
 It cannot directly sell to UAE mainland customers without a mainland DED license or a mainland distributor arrangement.

-Popular free zones for foreign company branches include DMCC (Dubai Multi Commodities Centre), JAFZA (Jebel Ali Free Zone), ADGM (Abu Dhabi Global Market) for financial services, and DIFC (Dubai International Financial Centre) for professional services firms.
+Popular free zones for foreign company branches include DMCC (Dubai Multi Commodities Centre) in JLT, JAFZA (Jebel Ali Free Zone), ADGM (Abu Dhabi Global Market) for financial services, and DIFC (Dubai International Financial Centre) for professional services firms.
 Each free zone has its own fee structure and activity categories.
 See our guide to Mainland vs Free Zone Dubai 2026 for a full comparison of where to set up.

 Key Differences Between a Foreign Branch and a New UAE Company